 NUTRITIP: Grow Foods for Children

 Between 3 and 4 years of age, children can begin to comprehend which foods are the most nutritious and why.
-We would often say to our children, "Eat the food that makes you grow first and then you can have your fun food."
+We would often say to our children, “Make sure you eat the food that makes you grow first.”

 "Grow" foods would be: